netdata/netdata/docs/netdata-agent/configuration/optimize-the-netdata-agents-performance.md

 ### Disk footprint and I/O

-By default, Netdata should not use more than 1GB of disk space, most of which is dedicated for storing metric data and metadata.
-For typical installations collecting 2000 - 3000 metrics, this storage should provide a few days of high-resolution retention (per second), about a month of mid-resolution retention (per minute) and more than a year of low-resolution retention (per hour).
+By default, Netdata shouldn’t use more than 1GB of disk space, most of which is dedicated to storing metric data and metadata.
+For typical installations collecting 2000–3000 metrics, this storage should provide a few days of high-resolution retention (per second), about a month of mid-resolution retention (per minute) and more than a year of low-resolution retention (per hour).

 Netdata spreads I/O operations across time.
-For typical standalone installations there should be a few write operations every 5-10 seconds of a few kilobytes each, occasionally up to 1MB.
-In addition, under heavy load, collectors that require disk I/O may stop and show gaps in charts.
+For typical standalone installations, there should be a few write operations every 5–10 seconds of a few kilobytes each, occasionally up to 1MB.
+In addition, under a heavy load, collectors that require disk I/O may stop and show gaps in charts.

-To optimize your disk footprint in any aspect described below you can:
+To optimize your disk footprint in any aspect described below, you can:

 To configure retention, you can: